 In 2018, Nonviolent Peaceforce trained 3,786 civilians on unarmed civilian protection, international humanitarian law and human rights in the Philippines.
 Target groups were stakeholders to the conflict: government, rebel and civilians.

 With women and children particularly affected by conflict in South Sudan, Women’s Protection Teams are helping women prevent gender-based violence and participate in peacebuilding and the political processes.
 The teams encourage women to participate in peace and security efforts affecting their communities.
-In 2018, 508 women formed 16 new Women's Protection Teams.
+As of November 2019, there are now 2,419 women who form a total of 66 Women's Protection Teams.